 We live in a time where fad diets and exercise regimes are continuously on the rise.
-The millennial generation have adopted and promoted a healthy lifestyle, even branded as being obsessed with health.
+The millennial generation has adopted and promoted a healthy lifestyle, even branded as being obsessed with health.

-This generation isn’t as interested in the mainstream of the health industry like the generations before it, instead focussing on holistic or alternative approaches which fit around their busy everyday lives.
+This generation isn’t as interested in the mainstream of the health industry like the generations before it, instead focussing on holistic or alternative approaches that fit around their busy everyday lives.

 What Are the Benefits of The Ketogenic Diet?

 The ketogenic diet is not only ideal for weight loss but has been shown to have major health benefits for many medical conditions.
-There are some conditions which have a sound evidence base such as epilepsy, diabetes and obesity whereas the ketogenic diet for cancer and neurological disease is an emerging area of study.
+There are some conditions that have a sound evidence base such as epilepsy, diabetes, and obesity whereas the ketogenic diet for cancer and neurological disease is an emerging area of study.

 The biggest benefits of the ketogenic diet are: